kirixvelu/project-108/src/blog/article-66.md

 ---
-title: Double Standards of Heroism in Hypocrisy
+title: Double Standards of Heroism in Mass Media
 description: Fighting in Ukraine is heroism but the same in Palestine is terrorism.
 date: 2021-02-28
 category: "media"